 Hike the 7 Hills

 For those who love the outdoors, hiking the seven hills (El Picacho, El Nutibara, El Volador, La Asomadera, Las 3 Cruces, El Pan de Azucar, El Santo Domingo) surrounding Medellín can be a challenging yet rewarding experience.
 These hills offer panoramic views of the city and the opportunity to explore the region’s lush landscapes and rich biodiversity.
 Each hill has a variety of trails, ranging from easy to complex, which cater to hikers of all levels.
-This is a great way to appreciate the natural beauty beyond the city’s urban sprawl.

 Visit Hacienda Nápoles

 It is a safari-themed adventure and water park built on the land that was once Pablo Escobar’s favorite farm.
 Although Pablo’s hippos are still present, the park management has taken steps to erase any other traces of the drug lord’s presence, including demolishing his mansion.
 The park is situated a few hours away from Medellín.
-It is a vast complex that provides an opportunity to see traces of Escobar’s extravagant lifestyle while offering family-friendly entertainment.

 Tours cost from ca 200000 Cop upwards.